Don’t Allow Fear to Destroy Your Peace

 Here’s a recent experience I had:

-When I was returning, I saw another man standing next to his bike talking to him.
+Later, I saw a man standing next to his bike talking to him.
 When I passed them, I couldn’t help but think about how I had avoided him, excusing it as a safety measure on my part.
 After all, the trail was secluded, and no one else was around at the time.

 The point is, as I am continually reminded, it isn’t enough to throw a few coins from the safety of your car.
 Your brother or sister needs touch.
 They need the love that says you care.
 They need to see and feel the tender love of Christ.
 Have you heard the expression, “You may be the only Christ a person meets”?
 Think about that.